 How do I qualify?

-• You must be registered as a Registered Nurse with the College of Nurses of Ontario and be in good standing
+• You are currently a registered nurse in good standing with the College of Nurses of Ontario

-• This is a permanent, full-time position (40 hours per week).
-You are expected to work rotating shifts in a health care unit that provides 7 days per week service, up to 24 hours a day.
+• You are able to work rotating shifts in a health care unit that provides 24 hours per day, 7 days per week service

 Nursing Knowledge and Experience